project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

     :dedent: 12

-We now wait for the applications to reach thier initial barrier, send the 'sync0' signal to start simulation and finally wait for the cores to exit.
+We now wait for the applications to reach thier initial barrier, send the 'sync0' signal to start simulation and, finally, wait for the cores to exit.

 .. literalinclude:: circuit_simulator.py
     :language: python
     :lines: 354-361
     :dedent: 12

-The final step is to read back results from the machine.
+The last step is to read back results from the machine.
 As with loading, we add a ``_read_results`` method to each component type which we call with a :py:class:`~rig.machine_control.machine_controller.MemoryIO` object from which it should read any results it requires: